BagulYash/Data-Visualization-of-Titanic-Dataset-using-Python/README.md

 # Data-Visualization-of-Titanic-Dataset-using-Python
-Data Visualization of Titanic Dataset using Python by Yaah Bagul
+Data Visualization of Titanic Dataset using Python by Yash Bagul